 A sample of your stool is checked for the parasite.
 More than 1 stool sample may be needed.

 Most people get better within 1 to 2 weeks, but symptoms last longer in some people.
 Treatment is rarely needed, but the disease can be more serious in people with a weakened immune system.
 While you are recovering, drink plenty of fluids.
 This helps prevent dehydration.
-Do not take antidiarrheal medication unless your doctor instructs you to.
-This medication can prevent your body from getting rid of the parasite.
+Do not take antidiarrheal medicine unless your healthcare provider instructs you to.
+This medicine can prevent your body from getting rid of the parasite.
 It can also make the illness last longer.

 Signs of dehydration (dry, sticky mouth; very little urine; very dark urine)